 Structural tuning to shift LCST has been explored by Penas et al. (2019), while pendant group modifications were examined by Swanson et al. (2017) in polyesters.
-New polymer chemistries, such as poly(N-acryloylsarcosine methyl ester) with a tunable LCST (Chen et al., 2017) and hyperbranched polyampholytes (Tong et al., 2016), show the field’s continual expansion.
+New polymers, such as poly(N-acryloylsarcosine methyl ester) with a tunable LCST (Chen et al., 2017) and hyper-branched polyampholytes (Tong et al., 2016), showed the continuous expansion of the field.

 Several studies have introduced dual-responsive systems.
 Dong et al. (2018) presented polymers responsive to both temperature and molecular recognition, and Yu et al. (2018) incorporated CO₂-reversible iminoboronate linkers in hyperbranched poly(oligo(ethylene glycol)) structures.
 Thermosensitive micelles were also central to work by Topp et al. (1997), Pelletier et al. (2008), and Xu et al. (2007), including surface decoration with gold nanoparticles.

 Polymer-protein conjugates (Huynh et al., 2021), block copolymer phase behavior (Karesoja et al., 2014), and biological applications of poly-N-vinylcaprolactam (Marsili et al., 2021) round out the biomedical scope.
-Finally, advancements in polyether synthesis and behavior, such as those by Kehrle et al. (2014), Aoki et al. (2002), and Muller et al. (2017), illustrate the growing potential of glycidyl ether-based materials.
-Their copolymerization with ethylene oxide (Isono et al., 2017) and living polymerization methods (Moers et al., 2014) provide precision tools for tailoring thermoresponsive behavior.
+Finally, advancements in polyether synthesis and behavior by Kehrle et al. (2014), Aoki et al. (2002), and Muller et al. (2017), illustrated the growing potential of glycidyl ether-based materials.
+Their copolymerization with ethylene oxide (Isono et al., 2017) and living polymerization methods (Moers et al., 2014) provided precision tools for tailoring thermoresponsive behavior.

 Hydrogels and hybrid systems also contribute significantly.
 Reinicke et al. (2009) discussed double-responsive terpolymers in smart hydrogels, while Weinhart et al. (2011) reported on switchable, biocompatible surfaces made from glycerol copolymers.
-These innovations underscore the promise of thermoresponsive materials in advanced material science, biotechnology, and responsive surface engineering.
+These innovations underscored the promise of thermoresponsive materials in advanced material science, biotechnology, and responsive surface engineering.

-Influence of Oil Type on Glycidyl Ether Properties
+Influence of oil type on glycidyl ether properties

 The choice of vegetable oil as a feedstock significantly impacts the chemical properties and performance characteristics of the resulting glycidyl ether derivatives.
 Various oils exhibit different levels of unsaturation, hydroxyl content, and fatty acid compositions, which directly influence their reactivity, viscosity, and crosslink density when converted into glycidyl ethers.
 This variability allows for the customization of resin properties to meet specific requirements across diverse industrial applications, including coatings, adhesives, and composites.
 Castor oil

 Castor oil stands out as a unique feedstock due to its high hydroxyl content, primarily from ricinoleic acid—a fatty acid characterized by the presence of a hydroxyl group on the 12th carbon.
 This distinctive feature significantly affects the properties of glycidyl ethers derived from castor oil.
 The hydroxyl groups impart flexibility to the monomers, leading to low-viscosity glycidyl ethers that serve effectively as reactive diluents in industrial resin formulations.
 These attributes facilitate easy processing and the production of flexible, durable materials.
 Furthermore, glycidyl ethers derived from castor oil demonstrate excellent low-temperature performance and biodegradability, positioning them as ideal candidates for environmentally friendly applications (Saba et al., 2020).

-Soybean Oil
+Soybean oil

 Soybean oil is one of the most frequently utilized vegetable oils for producing glycidyl ethers, primarily due to its moderate level of unsaturation.
 It contains a mixture of monounsaturated and polyunsaturated fatty acids, providing a balanced reactivity and mechanical performance.
 This moderate unsaturation supports controlled epoxidation, enabling an optimal balance between flexibility and rigidity in the resulting glycidyl ethers.
 Such characteristics allow for the creation of resins that deliver both strength and impact resistance, making them suitable for critical applications in coatings and adhesives.
 Additionally, soybean oil-based glycidyl ethers exhibit good thermal stability and chemical resistance, broadening their application spectrum (Schüttner et al., 2024).

-Linseed Oil
+Linseed oil